KyuriP/climate_attitude_behavior_US/clean_pipeline/README.md

   point-estimate ATE.
 15 is the quick diagnostic version of this (manual covariance replacement on the 8 edges the joint audit flagged as bidirected-plurality at both alpha levels).
-16 is the more principled version (an actual pag object + listMags()/lv.ida()), but it's brand new and unrun -- don't treat either one's output as settled until it's been run and read. not touching main9.tex until this is resolved.
+16 is the more principled version (an actual pag object + listMags()/lv.ida()). both have been run now -- 16's output is in `pipeline_outputs/extended_pag_*.csv`, and 18 (bootstrapped sampling-variability cis on top of 16) is in `pipeline_outputs/bootstrap_lvida_*.csv`. that doesn't mean the question is settled, just that there's real output to read now instead of a written-but-unrun script. not touching main9.tex until this is resolved.
-- `run_all.R` is written -- not yet run. once it's run clean (all 8 baseline ATEs matching), that frozen `reference_runs/<timestamp>/` bundle is what 15/16/17 should be read against, and what Table 3/Results gets rewritten from -- see "reference runs" below.
+- `run_all.R` has been run clean twice now (`reference_runs/20260908_212907/` and `reference_runs/20260911_154109/`,
+  both with all 8 baseline ATEs matching). the more recent of the two is what 15-20 should be read against, and what Table 3/Results gets rewritten from -- see "reference runs" below.
 - resyncing N_BOOT to 2500 -- would need rerunning 03+04 and diffing the new
   scm_edges_finalized.csv against the current one before touching any manuscript text. not done, not urgent.